Bound Sweater Knit Poncho

 The key to a good poncho is the drape.
 Sweater knits resemble hand knit fabrics used to make sweaters; they have texture and softness.
 These knit patterns tend to be more open, with thicker yarns than what you find in a jersey or t-shirt knit.
 In general, steer away from woven fabrics — they tend not to drape well unless cut on the bias.
-Also, avoid thin knits, like jersey or t-shirt knits.
+Also, avoid thin knits, like those jersey or t-shirt knits.

 We used and recommend a lofty sweater knit to get the look of our sample.
 You could consider lightweight, bias-cut wool or a double-sided luxury fleece.
 You also need a fabric that looks nice from both sides.
 The poncho swirls open and closed, so you want to be sure that any glimpse of the inside is a good one.

-The construction steps for our poncho are quite simple, especially because we provide a downloadable pattern that allows you to create the perfect keyhole opening.
+The construction steps for our poncho are quite simple, especially because we provide a free downloadable pattern that allows you to create the perfect keyhole opening.
 The neckline will lay smoothly around your shoulders.

 We start with a 60″ x 60″ square.
 This takes advantage of the fact that most of the fabrics mentioned above come in nice, wide widths.
 This sizing is based on an average adult female about 5′ 3″ to 5′ 9″.
 Our model is on the shorter end of that scale.

 To measure the person who will be wearing the poncho, start with her arms hanging down.
 Run a tape measure from one wrist, up and over her shoulders, then down to the opposite wrist.
 This will give you the width.
 Of course, you can opt to have the width (the “sleeve” so to speak) stop at a ¾-length point on the arm.
 If you like this look, it also allows you to work with a narrower-width fabric.
 The length is designed to hang from about mid-thigh to mid-calf at the front (30″).
 Measure from the shoulder down to determine what is a good length for your poncho gal.
 Go shorter or longer if you wish.
 Double this measurement for the total length.
-Your starting cut does not have to be a square.
+This all means your starting cut does not have to be a square.

-The pattern will work should you go larger or smaller because there are printed cross hairs to align with the center lines of your fabric.
+Our downloadable pattern will work should you go larger or smaller because there are printed cross hairs to align with the center lines of your fabric.
 If substantially smaller, you can simply fold up the bottom of the pattern to fit.
 If larger, you would need to extend the pattern.
 To do this, cut a piece of paper the same width as the bottom of the existing pattern and as long as needed to fit your fabric.

-We used a Dritz® leather toggle for our center closure.
+We used a Dritz leather toggle for our center closure.
 There are many other two-part closure options from which to choose.
 You get to pick your favorite!
 You can even omit the closure entirely and opt to simply wrap the poncho.